christophercheng/TennisLadderHack/README.md

 # Results

 The hack worked like a charm.
+I was able to challenge players in the top 20, win those matches, and finish in the top 10 at the end of the season.
 I did feel sort of guilty about gaining an unfair advantage in the ladder, so I made it publicly known what I was doing and offered to run the hack for anyone else that requested it.
 Furthermore, after I took over running the ladder for the winter season, I obviously had to cease using the hack.
 So it's on the shelf, for now (and until the 2018 summer sesason gets under way!